Montana State Legislature

 Session Bills Distribution Clerk – Collates and distributes Legislative proceedings to state offices, lobbyists, and the general public, working with the public on a daily basis.
 Mails out copies of bills, files bills for storage, answers phone, assists with mailings.
 Runs copy machine.
 Delivers bills and other printed material to the House and Senate.

-Session Audio Video Assistant – Assists the Communication Office staff with creation, quality control, and website publishing of the audio and video archives of the legislative session.
+Session Audio Video Technicians – Assists the Legslative Information Office staff with creation, quality control, and website publishing of the audio and video archives of the legislative session.

 Session Remote Meeting Coordinators - Provide day-to-day support for remote meetings and members of the legislature and public who participate in meetings remotely.